 The milestone of crawling is important, so it is not okay to tell parents that it is okay if their child doesn’t crawl.
 There are typical patterns that you are supposed to see.
 They are laying down important parts of neurology that they are going to use for their entire lives.
 It is very important to understand developmental milestones so that you know how to look and see if your child is following the typical neurological pattern.
 Also check with someone like me who is able to check that your baby is on the right track in their development!

 Dr. Laura Hanson, D.C., D.I.C.C.P., NDT, is a board certified chiropractic pediatric diplomat, neuro-developmental therapist, and has completed Master’s coursework in Nutrition.
 Dr. Hanson is recognized domestically and internationally through her personal teachings to health care professionals, teachers, and parents on the progression of pediatric development.
-Dr. Hanson has practice since 1996 in the area of pediatric development and brain based patient management and is recognized as a world expert in teaching and caring for children with developmental delay.
+Dr. Hanson has practiced since 1996 in the area of pediatric development and brain based patient management and is recognized as a world expert in teaching and caring for children with developmental delay.
 She has developed a unique approach to working with children with developmental delay, and extends her services to couples planning a family, and pregnant women.

 In this podcast Dr. Hanson discussed fight or flight, what it is, and how it can cause everything from ADD, focus problems, Gi problems, infertility, and more.
 She also discussed how to tell if chronic stress is affecting you or your child, and what steps you can take to improve your health.